jonathan-norris/jonathan-norris.github.io/about.md

 <small>[ <a href="#/" onclick="visib('beliefsmomswork')">Abstract</a> | [Draft][beliefsmomswork-draft] ] </small>

 <div id="beliefsmomswork" style="display: none; text-align: justify; line-height: 1.2" ><small>
 Perceptions that women have an absolute advantage in child-rearing can pressure mothers out of work.
 Guided by a simple model, we use a survey experiment to equalize earnings potential across gender, finding that women are perceived to hold an absolute advantage in child-rearing.
 We show that these beliefs have intergenerational roots, predict women’s labor supply, and are explained by expectations that mothers will spend more productive time with children than fathers.
-Our findings add to the motherhood penalty literature by providing novel evidence helps explain a source of gender labor market differentials.
+Our findings add to the motherhood penalty literature by providing novel evidence that helps explain a source of gender labor market differentials.
 </small><br><br/></div>